News

 Still, levelling is costly in money and time.
 Obtaining measurements across a network is a lengthy process - the Phlegrean Fields network has more than 300 benchmarks – as is the consequent data processing.
 Typically levelling is only carried out once or twice a year.

-To boost the use of Earth Observation data at volcanic observatories ESA has initiated an Invitation to Tender (ITT) to monitor volcanoes worldwide within the framework of the Agency's Data User Element programme.
+The analysis conducted on these satellite observations, together with that obtained by using traditional geodetic measurements, has been transmitted to the Italian Civil Protection as a part of the duty of the Vesuvius Observatory.
+ITT issued on the GLOBVOLCANO Project To boost the use of Earth Observation data at volcanic observatories ESA has initiated an Invitation to Tender (ITT) to monitor volcanoes worldwide within the framework of the Agency's Data User Element programme.
 The Globvolcano project will define, implement and validate information services to support volcanological observatories in their daily work by integration of EO data.
-Services will be related to the different responsibility areas of the users with emphasis on observation and early warning.
+Services will be related to the different responsibility areas of the users with emphasis on observation and early warning. |

 Related links